cs-4241-2023/a3-persistence/README.md

 - The main challenges were integrating OAuth for authentication, transitioning the Node.js HTTP server to Express, configuring the database, and deploying the application to a new host.

 ### Authentication Strategy
--  authenticate users by comparing their usernames and passwords to the ones in my mongodb server
+-  authenticate users by comparing their usernames and passwords to the ones in the mongodb database

 ### CSS Framework

 - sakura (sakura-vader)

-### Express middleware packageS

-- asdasd

 ---